-In 2008, Avi Wigderson and I [10] showed that, alas, there is a third barrier.
-In particular, while the arithmetic techniques used to prove $\mathsf{IP} = \mathsf{PSPACE}$ do evade relativization, they crash up against a modified version of relativization that's "wise" to those techniques.
+In 2008, Avi Wigderson and I [10] showed that, alas, there's a third barrier.
+In particular, while the arithmetic techniques used to prove IP = PSPACE do evade relativization, they crash up against a modified version of relativization that's "wise" to those techniques.
 We called this modified barrier the algebraic relativization or algebrization barrier.
-We then showed that, in order to prove $\mathsf{P} \neq \mathsf{NP}$ -or for that matter, even to prove $\mathsf{NEXP} \not\subset \mathsf{P/poly}$ , or otherwise go even slightly beyond
+We then showed that, in order to prove P $\neq$ NP-or for that matter, even to prove NEXP $\not\subset$ P/poly, or otherwise go even slightly beyond the results of Section 6.3.2-we'd need techniques that evade the algebrization barrier (and also, of course, evade natural proofs).